Data Protected - Switzerland

 Restrictions on transfers to third countries

 With the revised DPA, there has been a conceptual change in how exports are governed.
 Prior to the revision of the DPA, each controller and processor had to itself determine whether the destination of the transfer provided an adequate level of data protection.
 Under the revised DPA, the Federal Council maintains a binding list of such countries.
-It is expected that this list will contain most of the whitelisted countries as per the European Commission’s adequacy findings.
+It is expected that this list will contain most of the whitelisted countries as per the European Commission’s adequacy findings (although the list may not be identical; e.g., Japan is currently missing on the list, because Japan does not provide for the same protections for Swiss data as it does for EEA data).

-If a country has not been found to provide an adequate level of statutory data protection by the Federal Council, the revised DPA nevertheless permits transfer of personal data to private controllers and processors if one of the following safeguards has been put in place: (i) an international treaty providing sufficient protection; (ii) adequate (individual) contractual clauses entered into by the controller or processor, provided they have been notified to the DPIC beforehand; (iii) standard contractual clauses approved, recognised or issued by the DPIC (such as the Model Contracts); or (iv) binding corporate rules approved by the DPIC or the data protection authority of another country that provides for an adequate level of statutory data protection (e.g., EU data protection authorities).
+If a country has not been found to provide an adequate level of statutory data protection by the Federal Council, the revised DPA nevertheless permits transfer of personal data to private controllers and processors if one of the following safeguards has been put in place: (i) an international treaty providing sufficient protection; (ii) adequate (individual) contractual clauses entered into by the controller or processor, provided they have been notified to the DPIC beforehand; (iii) standard contractual clauses approved, recognised or issued by the DPIC (such as the Standard Contractual Clauses with a Swiss amendment); or (iv) binding corporate rules approved by the DPIC or the data protection authority of another country that provides for an adequate level of statutory data protection (e.g., EU data protection authorities).
 The Federal Council may provide for further safeguards (e.g., codes of conducts).

 The publication of personal data through automated information or communications services (e.g., websites) is not considered an export even if the data becomes available outside of Switzerland.